-Join Brian Bradley for an in-depth discussion in this video Starting from scratch with the Empty Flow, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Starting from scratch with the Empty Flow, part of Learning Particle Flow in 3ds Max 2013.

 Although the standard and preset flows can be extremely useful in terms of getting up…and running with at least a basic particle system upon which we can build, there will…be times, particularly as we become more…proficient with Particle Flow when it would be…much simpler if we could just build our flow from the ground up, as it were.…Well, this is exactly what the empty flow is all about.…To help demonstrate the basic idea of how…this flow works, let's bring up the particle view UI, by hitting the six key.…And then drag an empty flow into the work space.…